Register your office to receive a $50 credit towards your first case.

 The journey begins with a comprehensive consultation where you discuss the patient’s goals and map out the treatment.
 This is where the digital workflow kicks in.
 The process starts by taking a precise digital impression of the patient’s mouth using an intraoral scanner.
 These scans capture exact measurements of the patient’s oral anatomy, providing the detailed data needed for a successful outcome.
 This step is quick, comfortable for the patient, and eliminates the need for messy traditional impression materials.
 Once you have the scans, you can easily submit your digital case to the lab to begin the design phase.

-From Digital Plan to Provisional Restoration
+Creating the Digital Plan and Provisional Restoration

 With the digital scans, the lab’s technicians use CAD software to design the ideal restoration.
 This collaborative phase allows you and the lab to fine-tune every detail before anything is fabricated.
 Based on this digital blueprint, a temporary set of teeth, often called a provisional, is created.
 This provisional restoration is crucial; it allows you and your patient to check the fit, bite, and aesthetics in a real-world setting.
 It’s a trial run that ensures the final hybrid denture will meet everyone’s expectations, giving your patient a functional and beautiful smile while their implants heal.

-Managing Implant Placement and Recovery
+What to Expect During Implant Placement and Recovery

 Digital technology transforms the surgical phase of the All-on-4 treatment.
 Using the initial scans, the lab can design and 3D-print a precise surgical guide.
 This guide ensures you place each of the four dental implants in the exact position and angle determined during the planning phase.
 This level of accuracy, made possible by a fully digital workflow, leads to more predictable outcomes and often a smoother recovery for the patient.
 During the healing period, you can keep your patient informed about the osseointegration process and what to expect as their final restoration is being crafted.